Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 In most parts of Australia, the tap water contains fluoride.
 This helps to protect against tooth decay.

-Water is also needed for the body to make saliva.
+Your body also needs water to make saliva.
 You need saliva to wash food away from your teeth.
 Saliva also helps you:

 - chew